 1. Let Them Choose A Sport They Like

-I know it can be tempting to try get your child to follow in your footsteps and play the sports that you love, but this is about them not you.
+I know it can be tempting to try get your child to follow in your footsteps and play the sports that you love.
+But this is about them not you.
 Sure, there’s no harm in encouraging kids into sports that you also enjoy but ultimately the decision must be theirs.
-By allowing them choose a sport that appeals to their interests they will be much more likely to stay committed long term.
+By allowing them to choose a sport that appeals to their interests they will be much more likely to stay committed long term.

 2. Watch Games With Your Child